turgu1/maison/Readme.md

 MQTT_OTA            | 0 | Allow for Over the Air (OTA) code update through MQTT see section MQTT OTA for further details.
 APP_NAME | UNKNOWN | Application name.
 Required for MQTT OTA as a mean to check the new binary to be compatible with the current.
 APP_VERSION | 1.0.0 | Application version number.
+MAISON_SECURE | 1 | If = 1 WiFi TLS encryption is used for all communications.

 The framework will subscribe to MQTT messages coming from the server on a topic built using *MAISON_PREFIX_TOPIC*, the device MAC address and *MAISON_CTRL_TOPIC*.
 For example, if the device MAC address is "DE01F3003571", the subscribed topic would be `maison/DE01F3003571/ctrl`.